MBaramia/algotrader/README.md

 # AlgoTrader

 AlgoTrader is a platform that implements an algorithmic trading strategy based on moving average crossovers.
 The project aims to generate trading signals using the crossover of two moving averages – the 50-day moving average and the 200-day moving average.
+Involved is a stop-loss, take profit, which incorporates a 1:3 risk to reward ratio to ensure good risk management.

 ## Trading Strategy